-How To Improve Embedded Coding With MISRA
+How to Improve Embedded Coding with MISRA

 Each dedicated function is powered through embedded coding.
 This code must be reliable and error-free, as any vulnerabilities can lead to devastating consequences for the safety and security of embedded systems.
-For that reason, it is essential that you apply a coding standard — like MISRA — to ensure that the code is dependable and high quality.
+For that reason, it is essential that you apply a coding standard — like MISRA — to ensure that the code is dependable and of high quality.

 Here, we explain how to improve embedded coding with MISRA.

 Read along or jump ahead to the section that interests you the most:

 - Why Reliable Code Is Essential for Embedded Coding